Why does God hide himself from us?

 Now an atheist will really struggle with all this, just as I did once myself.
 But, if you the reader desires belief in our invisible God, and faith in his promises, then you just have to commit to trying it for yourself.

-The theory of Christianity is included in the final section of this website, as I also mentioned earlier.
-You can access the Section Contents and choose articles there or begin with that section’s Lead Article, “Christianity explained”.
+The theory of Christianity is included in the final section of this website.
+Please see the Menu Bar above.
+You can simply begin by reading the article “Christianity explained”.

 I do caution you again that knowledge of Christianity alone cannot provide the faith and belief building experiences that can be gained through joining a fellowship of faith; a church and attending services there.